You said you must go to him; I said go,

 And leave you did, to save his mortal soul,

 Some curious bond to him you did not cede;

 An empty moment later you were gone

-Yet from that silence came a deafening roar,
+Yet from that silence came a time to contemplate.

 © Loubert S Suddaby.
 All Rights Reserved.